rethRed/reth-mercadopago-sdk/README.md

 # reth-mercadopago-sdk

-This library offers developers an uncomplicated collection of connectors to facilitate the seamless integration of the Mercado Pago API into a website, enabling the initiation of payment transactions
+This library offers developers an uncomplicated collection of connectors to facilitate the seamless integration of the Mercado Pago API into a website, enabling the initiation of payment transactions.

 ## 📲 Installation